Beijing 2022: Skeleton's Nathan Crumpton pushing for direct share of Olympic revenue | DW | 16.02.2022

 "I saw it on TV at the 2010 Vancouver Olympics, and I just thought it looks like the coolest sport in the world, and I knew I had to give it a try," Crumpton told DW.
 "And lo and behold, 12 years later, here I am at the Olympic Games, competing in my own skeleton race."

-Representing American Samoa in Olympic skeleton for the first and last time, Crumpton – who ran for them in the 100 meters at last year's Tokyo Games – called his 19th-place finish in Beijing "vindicating" because it was the culmination of a journey that had been peppered with hardship.
+Representing American Samoa in Olympic skeleton for the first and last time, Crumpton – who ran for the island territory in the 100 meters at last year's Tokyo Games – called his 19th-place finish in Beijing "vindicating" because it was the culmination of a journey that had been peppered with hardship.

 He previously competed in skeleton for the United States, where he mostly resides, until a selection dispute forced him off the team.
 That had followed a painful qualification process for the 2018 Pyeongchang Olympics, with a back injury scuppering his chances of making it to South Korea.